All Products

 image

-1. In the Add Assets Outside Cloud panel, select Manual Configuration, select the features to provision, and then click Next.
+2. In the Add Assets Outside Cloud panel, select Manual Configuration, select the features to provision, and click Next:

-• Host: Allows Security Center to automatically discover and synchronize your AWS EC2 host assets.
+• Host: Automatically discovers and synchronizes AWS EC2 host assets.

-• Agentless Detection (supported only in regions Outside Chinese Mainland): Uses the Agentless Detection feature to scan your AWS assets for vulnerabilities and risks.
+• Agentless Detection (Outside Chinese Mainland only): Scans AWS assets for vulnerabilities and risks.

-2. On the Submit AccessKey Pair page, enter the credentials that you created in AWS.
+3. On the Submit AccessKey Pair page, enter the IAM user credentials:

-• IAM user Access Key ID and IAM user Secret Access Key: Enter the credentials that you created in Step 1: Create authorization credentials for a RAM user in AWS.
+• IAM user Access Key ID and IAM user Secret Access Key: Enter the credentials created in step 1.

 • Provisioning Region: Select an available AWS region.
-The system uses this region to verify asset accessibility.
+Security Center uses this region to verify asset accessibility.

-• Domain: Configure this parameter based on the provisioning region.
-If you use an AWS China proxy, select China.
+• Domain: Select China if you use an AWS China proxy.
 Otherwise, select International.

-3. After you enter the information, click Next.
-The system automatically verifies the credentials and permissions.
+4. Click Next.
+Security Center automatically verifies the credentials and permissions.

-If you want to use the log audit feature of Cloud Security Posture Management (CSPM), complete the configuration in this step.
+5. (Optional) Configure audit logs for CSPM: If you want to use the log audit feature of CSPM, complete the following.
 Otherwise, click Skip.

 Important

-Before you proceed, you must complete all the required configurations in the AWS console.
-For more information, see Configure AWS service audit logs for CSPM.
+Complete the required configurations in the AWS console before proceeding.
+See Configure AWS audit logs for CSPM.

-• Region Management: This option is selected by default.
-When this option is selected, assets in new regions that are added to this AWS account are automatically synchronized, and you do not need to add them manually.
+• Region Management: Selected by default.
+When enabled, assets in new AWS regions added to your account are automatically synchronized.

-• Host Asset Synchronization Frequency: Set the interval for automatically synchronizing AWS host (EC2) assets.
-To disable synchronization, select Off.
+• Host Asset Synchronization Frequency: Set the interval for synchronizing AWS EC2 host assets.
+Set to Off to disable.
+(Required only if provisioning Host.)

-• Cloud Service Synchronization Frequency: Set the interval for automatically synchronizing AWS cloud product configurations.
-To disable synchronization, select Off.
+• Cloud Service Synchronization Frequency: Set the interval for synchronizing AWS cloud product configurations.
+Set to Off to disable.
+(Required only if provisioning CSPM.)

-• AK Service Status Check: Set the interval at which Security Center automatically checks the validity of the AccessKey pair for the AWS account.
-You can select Off to disable this check.
+• AK Service Status Check: Set the interval for Security Center to check the validity of the AWS account AccessKey pair.
+Set to Off to disable.

 Manage provisioned assets